 You can watch YouTube videos to learn how to dance.

-This is a great option if you want to learn at your own pace or if you can’t find a class that meets your schedule.
+This is a great option if you want to learn at your own pace or can’t find a class that meets your schedule.

 Tips for Getting Started